 Make spooky snacks for your furry friends

 👉 Pumpkin is a healthy, vitamin-rich snack for pups!
-However, make sure you always use plain canned pumpkin with no salt or additives.
+However, make sure you always use plain canned pumpkin (not pumpkin pie filling) with no salt or additives.

 Pumpkin pie cookies.
 These cookies are delicious and safe for cats and dogs.
 Combine grated carrots, unsweetened applesauce, pure pumpkin puree, rice flour, and oatmeal in a food processor, then cut them into cookies with Halloween-themed cookie cutters.
 Bake the cookies for 5-7 minutes per side at 350°F. Let the cookies cool completely before giving them to your pet.

 Apple crunch pupcakes.
 Apple deserves time to shine alongside pumpkin this season, too.
 For this seasonal treat for dogs, combine water, unsweetened applesauce, vanilla extract, one egg, honey, whole wheat flour, baking powder, and a chopped apple in a bowl.
 Pour the mixture into muffin tins and bake at 350°F for about 30 to 40 minutes.
 These treats are the size of human cupcakes, so be sure to break off small pieces before giving them to your pet.